How to Get More Traffic to Your Amazon Listings

 1. Amazon SEO

 SEO isn’t just a Google thing.
-After all, Amazon is also a huge search engine, and optimizing your listings will help them show up higher up the results.
+After all, Amazon is also a huge search engine.
+Thus, optimizing your listings will help them show up higher in the results.

-Amazon rankings take into account a number of different factors, including keywords, how well your products sell, the number of reviews you have, and the quality of the content you have on your listings.
+Amazon rankings consider several factors.
+These include keywords, how well you products sell, the number of reviews you have, and the quality of the content you have on your listings.

 • Incorporating keywords into your product titles and descriptions